Skip to main content

 The Norwegian Deer centre is the place to learn more about deer, night and day – all year around!

 It’s easy to be captivated by the dramatic islands out at sea – but don’t forget that your experience starts and ends in Florø.
-Nestled between fjord and shore, you’ll find a charming town centre that’s every bit as delightful as the islands beyond.
+Between the fjord and the beautiful coastline, you’ll find a town centre just as charming as the surrounding islands.
+Here, you can wander through cosy streets lined with small shops, galleries and historic buildings, all set in the calm and friendly atmosphere that only a coastal town can offer.

 Just a short walk from the centre lies the Coastal Museum of Sogn og Fjordane, where you’ll get a close look at life along the coast – both as it once was and as it is today.

-Florø is a place to slow down – to enjoy small-town life by the sea, with a warm welcome from the locals.
-So next time you head west: Don’t just pass through Florø – stay a while.
+Florø is a place to slow down, to enjoy small-town life by the sea, with a warm welcome from the locals.
+So next time you head west: Don’t just pass through Florø, stay a while.

 Read more about Florø